 The Annapurna region trek lies towards the north of Central Nepal.
 The region has been recognized as one of the world’s best trekking trails according to a recent survey by Modern Maturity (USA).
-The highlights of this part of Nepal are: the Annapurna peaks, Mt.
-Dhaulagiri, Kali Gandaki River and several other peaks.
+The highlights of this part of Nepal are the Annapurna peaks, Mt.
+Dhaulagiri, Kali Gandaki River, and several other peaks.
 The Gateway to the Annapurna trekking region is the famous city of Pokhara.
-The most prominent ethnic groups of the Annapurna region are: Gurungs, Thakalis and Manangbas.
-The animals found over here include: Pica, blue Sheep and Himalayan Thar and the vegetation ranges from tropical species to temperate forest to oak, beech and Rhododendron.
+The most prominent ethnic groups of the Annapurna region are Gurungs, Thakalis, and Manangbas.
+The animals found over here include Pica, blue Sheep, and Himalayan Thar and the vegetation range from tropical species to temperate forest to oak, beech and Rhododendron.

-The popular Annapurna region trek are: Jomsom, Annapurna Circuit.
-Annapurna Base Camp, Annapurna foothills, Sikles, Lamjung, Dhaulagiri, upper Mustang and around Pokhara.
+The popular Annapurna region trek is Jomsom, Annapurna Circuit.
+Annapurna Base Camp, Annapurna foothills, Sikles, Lamjung, Dhaulagiri, Upper Mustang and around Pokhara.
 The best time to visit is during spring and autumn; however, unlike other parts of Nepal, one can trek even during the monsoon months.

 There is no shortage of tourist facilities in and around Pokhara.
-The main centre for tourists is at the side of the largest of the three lakes in the area, Phewa Taal and there are a lot of agencies and suppliers of souvenirs and trekking equipments on the suburbs.
-For those trekking in the eastern side of the Annapurna massif, the most likely starting point will be Besishahar, the district headquarters of Lamjung district.
-Buses from Kathmandu, Pokhara and Terai arrive and depart from here on a regular daily basis.
+The main center for tourists is at the side of the largest of the three lakes in the area, Phewa Taal and there are a lot of agencies and suppliers of souvenirs and trekking equipment in the suburbs.
+For those trekking on the eastern side of the Annapurna massif, the most likely starting point will be Besishahar, the district headquarters of Lamjung district.
+Buses from Kathmandu, Pokhara, and Terai arrive and depart from here on a regular daily basis.
 The bus trip from Kathmandu to Besishahar takes around four to five hours but, at this time, there are no tourist bus services available.

 Most treks starting or ending in Pokhara will require the use of buses or hired cars to reach the trailheads.
 Specific details appear in the trek descriptions.